Compassionate Counsel Throughout Estate Administration And Probate

 The death of a family member or friend presents a difficult time for everyone involved.
 You may have to distribute their assets through the estate administration or probate process.

 If your family member or friend died with an estate plan and will, then they have died “testate.”
 In this case, you first need to locate their documents and file them with the court.
-Their will appoints a personal representative to administer the estate and controls the division and distribution of their assets.
+Their will appoints a personal representative (executor) to administer the estate and control the division and distribution of their assets.

-If the family member or friend had less than $66,000 in property and no real estate, then you will likely only need to complete a statutorily authorized affidavit and should therefore be able to avoid the entire formal probate process.
+If the family member or friend had less than $74,000 in property and no real estate, then you will likely only need to complete a statutorily authorized affidavit and should therefore be able to avoid the entire formal probate process.

-If the estate was worth more than $66,000 or if they owned real estate, the Colorado Probate Code requires that you administer the estate through a process called probate.
+If the estate was worth more than $74,000 or if they owned real estate, the Colorado Probate Code requires that you administer the estate through a process called probate.
 Proper notices and court documents will need to be filed and the applicable court procedures must be followed.

 Discuss Matters With A Probate Attorney In A Free Consultation

 Our Colorado Springs office is open on weekdays from 9 a.m. to 5 p.m., and we are available on evenings and weekends by appointment, if necessary.